Do I have to pay ‘side hustle tax’ when I sell items online?

 Deadlines for paying tax you owe

-You need to pay the tax you oweOpens in a new window by midnight 31 January 2024.
+You need to pay the tax you oweOpens in a new window by midnight 31 January for the previous tax year.
 There’s usually a second payment deadline of 31 July if you make advance payments towards your bill (known as ‘payments on accountOpens in a new window’).
 You’ll usually pay a penaltyOpens in a new window if you’re late.
 You can appeal against a penaltyOpens in a new window

 What should I do if I’m late applying for Self Assessment or filling out my tax return?